App requirements checklist for submission to the Shopify App Store

 install charges, then the app prompts the merchant to agree using the Shopify Billing API.
 Otherwise, you can define a trigger for a charge elsewhere in your app's flow, such as at the time of a service plan upgrade or individual purchase.
 If there are sign-up steps to complete, then the merchant signs up in the app UI.*

 Merchant completes onboarding steps in the app UI.*

 * sign-up and onboarding in the app UI can occur in the Shopify admin with EASDK or the app's website.

 When a merchant clicks “Get” from the app’s listing, the app should immediately authenticate using Oauth before any other steps occur.

-If an account is required, it can be automatically created by fetching the credentials from the merchant's store, and creating one for them (recommended).
-If a manual sign up/sign in form is required, it should be simple process for new and existing merchants.
+If an account is required, then it can be automatically created by fetching the credentials from the merchant's store, and creating one for them (recommended).
+If a manual sign-up form is required, it should be a simple process for new and existing merchants.

-If a sign up form is required, the form's fields should be autopopulated.
+If a sign-up form is required, then the form's fields should be autopopulated.
 This can be done by retrieving information from the Shop object of a merchant's store.

-The app should take advantage of our Embedded app SDK (recommended).
+The app should take advantage of the Embedded app SDK.

-App install process is automated and does not require your manual review.
+App install process must be automated and not require your manual review.

 If your app requires manual editing of a merchant's theme files, then you must include uninstallation instructions.